Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 The best place is our dev-pdf-js@lists.mozilla.org mailing list.
 You can subscribe to it using [lists.mozilla.org](https://lists.mozilla.org/listinfo/dev-pdf-js) or [Google Groups](https://groups.google.com/group/mozilla.dev.pdf-js/topics).
 This way you will reach not only developers.

 The issue tracking system is designed to record a single technical problem.
-The bug report is something where a developer/contributor can work on.
-And [github issues](https://github.com/mozilla/pdf.js/issues?state=open) is not a good place for general or unworkable ideas.
+A bug report is something where a developer/contributor can work on.
+And [github issues](https://github.com/mozilla/pdf.js/issues?state=open) is not a good place for general, not well thought out, or unworkable ideas.
 Most likely a discussion-type issue will not be addressed for long time or closed as invalid.